Emma Freud: Early life

-At 13, she performed at Queen's Theatre (now called Sondheim Theatre) in the West End as the daughter of Vincent Price in Anouilh's 'Ardele'.
-And at 17 she toured Europe with Mike Oldfield as a backing singer on his Tubular Bells tour.
+At 13, she performed at the Queen's Theatre (now called Sondheim Theatre) in the West End as the daughter of Vincent Price in Jean Anouilh's Ardèle, and at 17 she toured Europe with Mike Oldfield as a backing singer on his Tubular Bells tour.

-At 24, she co directed at the Open Air Theatre Regent's Park, featuring Ralph Fiennes in his first role out of drama school.
+At 24, she co directed at the Regent's Park Open Air Theatre, featuring Ralph Fiennes in his first role out of drama school.

 Media career

 Television

 From 1986, Freud co-presented LWT's The Six O'Clock Show.
-In 1987, she earned a certain media notoriety for presenting a chat show, Pillow Talk, in which she interviewed guests whilst in bed with them, as part of LWT's late-night strand Night Network.
+In 1987 she presented a chat show, Pillow Talk, in which she interviewed guests as part of LWT's late-night strand Night Network.

 In 1990 and 1991, Freud presented two series of Plunder, a BBC2 chat show in which she interviewed guests including Spike Milligan, Harriet Harman and Joanna Lumley, and co-hosted the BAFTA Craft Awards with Kenneth Branagh.
+Freud also presented three seasons of the BBC2 Edinburgh Nights.
 On Channel 4 Freud hosted two series of The Pulse, three series of The Media Show and presented the Turner Prize in 1992.

-For 3 seasons she fronted the arts show Theatreland for LWT.
-In 2014, she appeared on a celebrity edition of The Great British Bake Off for Comic Relief, and was declared star baker.
+For three seasons she fronted the arts show Theatreland.
+In 2014, she appeared on a celebrity edition of The Great British Bake Off for Comic Relief, and was declared a star baker.

 Radio

-In 1988, she was one of the launch presenters of BBC Radio London's GLR, where she presented the weekday 10am - 12pm programme, produced by Chris Evans.
+In 1988, she was one of the launch presenters of BBC Greater London Radio 94.9fm, where she presented the weekday 10am–12pm programme, produced by Chris Evans.

 In 1993, Freud was invited by BBC Radio 1's new controller Matthew Bannister to reinvent the lunchtime programme.
-From January 1994, she appeared on a permanent basis every weekday between 12pm and 2pm, presenting a mix of music, interviews and interactive news features.
+From January 1994, she appeared on a permanent basis every weekday between 12pm–2pm, presenting a mix of music, interviews and interactive news features.

-Since 1986, she has worked for BBC Radio 4 - as a regular co-host on the Saturday miscellany show Loose Ends, as well as hosting The X Factor, Midweek and One to One.
-In 2019 Freud interviewed author David Sedaris for BBC Radio 4 in a 3-hour feature looking back at his life's work.
+Since 1986, she has worked for BBC Radio 4 – as a regular co-host on the Saturday miscellany show Loose Ends, as well as hosting Midweek and One to One.
+In 2019, Freud interviewed author David Sedaris for BBC Radio 4 in a 3-hour feature looking back at his life's work.

 Film

-Since 1992, Freud has worked with her partner, Richard Curtis, as either script editor or co-producer on all his titles.
-These include Four Weddings and a Funeral, Notting Hill, Bridget Jones's Diary, Love Actually, The Boat That Rocked (where she was also 2nd unit director), The Girl in the Café, Doctor Who (the Vincent Van Gogh episode), About Time, Trash, The Vicar of Dibley, and Yesterday.
+Since 1992, Freud has worked with her husband, Richard Curtis, as either script editor or co-producer on his various films and programmes.
+These include Four Weddings and a Funeral, Notting Hill, Bridget Jones's Diary, Love Actually, The Boat That Rocked, The Girl in the Café, About Time, The Vicar of Dibley, and Yesterday.

 Journalism

-Emma has written for The Telegraph, The Guardian and Radio Times.
+Freud has written for The Telegraph, The Guardian and Radio Times.
 She currently has a column in Luxx Magazine for The Times.
-In 2016 Emma won "Columnist of the Year" award for her series of articles in the Telegraph on living in New York.

 Since 2015 she has been a monthly columnist for BBC Good Food, writing about international food culture and interviewing chefs while she cooks one of their signature dishes.
 These include Yotam Ottolenghi, Rick Stein, Mary Berry, Stanley Tucci, Nigel Slater, Asma Khan, Michel Roux and Nigella Lawson.